 Notes Mark 1 B

 This week the majority of our lesson could be called “A DAY IN THE LIFE OF JESUS”.
 As we look at these verses we will see that this day began at the end of last week lesson.
 There we saw Jesus walking around the Sea of Galilee and He called the first 4 of his disciples.
-We saw in our lesson last week how Simon, Andrew, John and James had long ago been rejected by the religious leads of that day as being found worthy to study or teach the Word of God.
+We saw in our lesson last week how Simon, Andrew, John and James had long ago been rejected by the religious leaders of that day as being found worthy to study or teach the Word of God.

 But Jesus sees what man does not see; Jesus saw great potential in these young men and called them to be his disciples.
-We also saw how it cost Simon, Andrew, James and John something to answer the call.

 We ended last week with the question what are you willing to give up for the sake of the call.